mgamble1023/SleepInvestigatoR/README.md

 **18. save.name**

    Choose a name (put int quotes) for the output to saved as.
 This .csv file will be placed in the same folder as the sleep scored files.
 For example, 'save.name =          "Test"'.

+## Plotting

+   A small plotting function is included on this page for quick and efficient visualization of scored sleep analyzed by SleepInvestigatoR.
+It plots the most common sleep    sleep measures for a byTotal or byBlock data frame.
+This includes: percent of each sleep-wake state, latency to NREMS + REMS, state change transition counts, sleep-      wake bout counts, and sleep-wake bout durations.
+This function allows the user to quickly get a feel for the data to determine if there are possible issues and look      at trends.
+The graphs for simplicity and ease of fitting on one 'page' mostly omit error margins.
+This may be changed in future iterations.

+   ### Function

+   ### Parameters

 ## Video

 (link to video/s)